-Duration of the Mandatory Temporary Exclusion
+B. Duration of the Mandatory Temporary Exclusion

-1) at least five (5) years from the date the conduct at issue last occurred
+The period of such mandatory temporary exclusion shall be at least five (5) years from the date the conduct at issue last occurred

-Case by Case GMC Evaluation
+C. Case by Case GMC Evaluation

 The Board will evaluate any conduct of the applicant that demonstrates an absence of the necessary attributes of GMC as set forth above in this Policy to determine whether the conduct:

-1) poses a threat to the public health, safety or welfare;
+1. poses a threat to the public health, safety or welfare

-2) is of significance to the provision of safe and competent services as a real estate agent; and
+2. is of significance to the provision of safe and competent services as a real estate agent; and

-3) is characteristic of the applicant's conduct.
+3. is characteristic of the applicant's conduct.

 In making its determination of an applicant's compliance with the GMC requirement, the Board will evaluate factors including, but not limited to:

-1) the nature and seriousness of all conduct at issue, including any criminal conviction(s) or disciplinary action(s) by a licensure authority, commission or board;
+1. The nature and seriousness of all conduct at issue, including any criminal conviction(s) or disciplinary action(s) by a licensure authority, commission or board;

-2) the sufficiency of the applicant's sustained rehabilitation;
+2. The sufficiency of the applicant's sustained rehabilitation;

-3) the applicant's age at the time all conduct at issue occurred;
+3. The applicant's age at the time all conduct at issue occurred;

-4) the frequency of occurrence of all conduct at issue;
+4. The frequency of occurrence of all conduct at issue;

-5) the recency of all conduct at issue;
+5. The recency of all conduct at issue;

-7) the applicant's acknowledgment of her or his accountability for her or his conduct and recognition of its significance to licensure as a real estate agent.
+7. The applicant's acknowledgment of her or his accountability for her or his conduct and recognition of its significance to licensure as a real estate agent.

-Determination of GMC Compliance and Eligibility
+D. Determination of GMC Compliance and Eligibility

 An applicant who the Board determines to be in compliance with the GMC requirement will be eligible for licensure upon the applicant's successful completion of all other licensure requirements or both.

 An applicant who the Board determines is not in compliance with the GMC requirement will not be eligible for licensure and such licensure will be denied.

-Notice of Denial
+E. Notice of Denial

 The Board will notify in writing each applicant whom the Board does not find eligible under this Policy of its decision to deny licensure, the reason(s) for the denial, and the opportunity for review of the denial.
 As part of its notification, the Board, in its discretion, may also inform the applicant of the requirements, if any, that the applicant must satisfy before the applicant may reapply for licensure.

-Review of Denial Based on Noncompliance with GMC Licensure Requirement
+F. Review of Denial Based on Noncompliance with GMC Licensure Requirement

 When licensure is denied under this Policy, the Board shall afford the applicant an opportunity for a hearing where the applicant alleges, and can reasonably substantiate, the existence of specific areas of material factual dispute relevant to the issue of licensure under this Policy.
 If there are no areas of material factual dispute, the Board may consider the applicant's written submissions in rendering a final decision on review.
 Judicial review of a Board final decision to deny licensure may be sought as provided by G.L. c.
 30A, § 14.